Lakemont (grape)

 Lakemont is a white table grape, part of the "Three Sisters" group, consisting of Himrod, Lakemont, and Interlaken.
 All are named after towns in the Finger Lakes region of North America.
-Lakemont ripens later than the other two "sisters", but it is sweeter and has bigger fruit, and has a slightly different flavor.
-Some nurseries claim that Lakemont is more productive than both Himrod and Interlaken.
+Lakemont ripens later than the other two "sisters", but it is sweeter, has bigger fruit, and a slightly different flavor.
+Some nurseries claim that Lakemont is more productive than Himrod and Interlaken.